-Asakura Robinson partners with a unique non-profit collaboration of community leaders in two Houston neighborhoods seeking to build healthier and more complete communities.
+Our team partnered with a unique non-profit collaboration of community leaders in two neighborhoods in Houston that were seeking to build healthier and more complete communities.

 Asakura Robinson conducted a data-driven gap analysis and developed specific metrics of improvement by gathering and analyzing demographic, economic, mobility, housing, health, and open space information.
 Community-led focus groups were set up to include voices that are often on the sideline — refugees, teens, and single parents.
 Community leaders identified and trained neighbors with cultural and language capacity to recruit participants and lead focus groups across eight languages for a qualitative understanding of strengths and challenges.

 Connect Community identified four priority projects for the initial two years that include:

 As of 2019, three out of the four near-term priority projects are underway.
 View the final report here.